phyloacc/PhyloAcc/README_OUTPUT.md

   * *loglik_all*: marginal logliklihood under full model
   * *log_ratio*: Bayes factor between null and accelerated model
   * *loglik_Max1, loglik_Max2, loglik_Max3*: Maximum likelihood at $\hat r$ and $\hat Z$ under null ($M_0$), full ($M_2$) and accelerated ($M_1$) model respectively.
+  if updating hyperparameters, the algorithm will only compute the log-likelihood under full model.
+When the hyperparameters are updated, the log-likelihood for each element will be recomputed and concatenated to this file.

 *prefix*_1_elem_Z.txt: maximum loglikhood configurations of latent state Z under full model, with Z=-1(missing),0(neutral),1(conserved),2(accelerated); each row is an element, ordered same as the input bed file.

-*prefix*_hyper.txt: hyperparameters at each iteration, only meaningful if adapting full Bayesian approach by sampling hyperparameters.
+*prefix*_hyper.txt: hyperparameters at each iteration, only meaningful if adopting full Bayesian approach by sampling hyperparameters.
 Columns are:
 * *iter*: the number of iteration
 * *nprior_a, nprior_b*: the shape and scale hyperparameter of the gamma prior of accelerated mutation rate
 * *cprior_a, cprior_b*: the shape and scale hyperparameter of the gamma prior of conserved mutation rate